Marketing analytics & reporting

 3. Vertical and Lateral Reports

-Vertical type of reports represent the direction of a report.
-Reports which go upward or downward the hierarchy are referred to as vertical reports.
+Vertical type of reports represents the direction of a report.
+Reports which go upward or downward in the hierarchy are referred to as vertical reports.

 4. Periodic Reports

-Periodic reports are reporting periodically and on regular intervals.
+Periodic reports are reported periodically and at regular intervals.
 These types of reports are typically vertical reports to check overall business activities or reports written by federal agencies, corporations, non-profits.
-Periodic reports include incident reports, sales reports, and feasibility reports and progress reports.
+Periodic reports include incident reports, sales reports, feasibility reports, and progress reports.

 Reports are a vital part of any business organization; businesses monitor their progress and make critical decisions based on these reports.